kabisa/kudos-frontend/TECH_DEBT.md

 ## Replace class components with functional components

 In a lot of places class components are still being used.
 Replace these with functional components and use hooks for extracting logic.
-Also, in some places the state of child components is managed by the children themselves.
+Also, in some of these class components, the state of child components is managed by the children themselves.
 This should be moved to the parent component, or to a context.

 ## Replace Enzyme tests with React Testing Library